Sign Up

 Introduction

-Exposure to bloodborne pathogens, particularly hepatitis B (HBV), hepatitis C (HCV), and human immunodeficiency virus (HIV), is a constant risk for healthcare workers (Aljohan et al., 2021; CDC, 2019a; CDC, 2016a; Shenoy & Weber, 2021; Weber, 2020).
-Transmission of and infection with HBV, HCV, and HIV after an occupational exposure is very uncommon (CDC, 2016a).
-Still, needlestick and sharps injuries and splashes with blood and body fluids, situations that put healthcare workers at risk, are not (Mengitsu et al., 2021).
-This module will discuss the epidemiology and transmission of HBV, HCV, and HIV in healthcare settings and the prevention and treatment of exposure to these pathogens.
+Exposure to bloodborne pathogens, particularly hepatitis B virus ( HBV) (Senoo-Dogbey et al., 2024), hepatitis C virus (HCV) (Liu et al., 2023), and human immunodeficiency virus (HIV) (Abadie et al., 2024), is a constant risk for healthcare workers (HCWs) (Centers for Disease Control and Prevention [CDC], 2019; Liu et al., 2023).
+Transmission of and infection with HBV after an occupational exposure are common, while transmission of and infection with HCV or HIV after an occupational exposure are not.
+But in either case, needlestick and sharps injuries and splashes with blood and body fluids, situations that put HCWs at risk for infection with these bloodborne pathogens, are a constant, everyday threat.
+(Abdelmalik et al., 2023; Mengistu et al., 2022).
+When referring to sharps, this can relate to objects like intravenous (IV) stylets, scalpels, suture needles, and saw blades (CDC, 2019).
+This course will discuss the epidemiology and transmission of HBV, HCV, and HIV in healthcare settings and the prevention and treatment of exposure to these pathogens.
+Throughout this course, occupational exposure refers to exposure in a healthcare setting.

-• amniotic fluid
+• Amniotic fluid

-• blood, organs, or tissues from experimental animals that are infected with HBV or HIV
+• Blood, organs, or tissues from experimental animals that are infected with HBV or HIV

-• cerebrospinal fluid
+• Cerebrospinal fluid

 • HBV- or HIV-containing culture medium and other solutions